intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 `[[reqd_work_group_size()]]` attribute, in the same order as they appear in the attribute.
 The size of the property tells the number of entries in the array.

-The "assumed\_target" property indicates that the image was compiled with `-fsycl-assume-all-kernels-run-on-targets`, and it is assumed to be runnable only on the set of target devices that are listed in this property.
+The "fixed\_target" property indicates that the image was compiled with `-fsycl-fixed-targets`, and it is assumed to be runnable only on the set of target devices that are listed in this property.
 The value of the property is an array of `uint32` values where each `uint32` value is the numerical value of an aspect from `enum class aspect`, telling one of the target devices from the command line switch.
 (Each target device has a corresponding aspect.)
 The size of the property (which is always divisible by `4`) tells the number of aspects in the array.

 ### Changes specific to AOT mode